hiraqdev/base-django/README.md

 ## Environment Variable

-Please copy and renamce `env.sample` to `.env` and update all values based on your needs.
+Please copy and rename `env.sample` to `.env` and update all values based on your needs.